We tackle four top myths – and teach you to launder what you love.

 Truth: If you throw undergarments into the washing machine, they’re likely to get tangled and stretched out, and lace detail can fray from rubbing against other clothes.
 But hand washing isn’t the only solution.

 The right way: Use a mesh laundry bag to protect bras and delicate lingerie in the wash cycle, and hang dry after.
 Yes, it’s that easy.

 Myth: Silk blouses are dry clean only.

 Truth: As long as the label doesn’t say “dry clean only,” hand washing is safe for silks.
 Test by mixing the detergent with water (1 part detergent to 20 parts water) and applying to a hidden spot such as the hem of the garment first.
-Then fill a clean sink or bowl with lukewarm water and a small amount of Ariel detergent.
+Then fill a clean sink or bowl with lukewarm water and a small amount of delicate-friendly liquid detergent.
 Gently hand wash for three to five minutes before rinsing well.

 The right way: Fill a clean sink with lukewarm or cold water and a small amount of delicate-friendly liquid detergent.
 Lightly agitate for three to five minutes, rinse well, and dry flat.

 Ariel is not suitable for silk or woolen fabrics.